-For certain surveys, when you want or need to collect information about your respondents, even though the survey is answered from a generic link with no opportunity to use a respondentlist.
-This can be collected via an individual ID assigned to the respondent that you can collect when answers are collected to the survey result.
+For certain surveys, you might want or need to collect information about your respondents, even though the survey is answered from a generic link with no opportunity to use a respondent list.
+This can be collected via an individual ID assigned to each respondent that you can collect when answers are collected to the survey result.

 When do I need to collect external ID:s?

-The main reason for wanting to collect external ID:s is when conducting a panel survey, sending the survey to unknown respondents in order to collect a result from a specific target group regarding, for example market research.
-For most panel providers this is mandatory in order for them to be able to track what respondents have answered the survey, in order to be able to compensate them appropriately.
+One of the main cases for wanting to collect external ID:s is when conducting a panel survey, that is, sending the survey to unknown respondents in order to collect a result from a specific target group regarding, for example, market research.
+For most panel providers this is mandatory in order for them to be able to track what respondents have answered the survey, and so for instance be able to compensate them appropriately.

-Another reason for wanting to collect ID:s could be from a website evaluation where the respondent have entered the survey through a static link on your website.
-This ID can in these cases be a visitor ID for example.
+Another case for wanting to collect ID:s could be from a website evaluation where the respondents have entered the survey through a static link on your website.
+In these cases, this ID can be a visitor ID for example.

 What do I have to do?